 We work in four rural communities, with operation centered in Palo Solo, in the municipality of La Concepcion, located in southern Nicaragua.
 Lone Tree Institute is a 501(c)(3) non-profit organization, registered in both Massachusetts, U.S. and Nicaragua.

 The Lone Tree Institute and its community library commemorate the life of Richard Gladstone.
 The Institute is a continuation of the Gladstone Fund, which was created by Kathleen and Richard Gladstone in 1998 to provide relief for rural families in the aftermath of Hurricane Mitch, a category 5 storm.

 In recognition of Richard Gladstone’s commitment to Nicaragua, which he frequently visited, and to reading and education, the Fund officially became the Institute, represented by a community library and its programs.
-Their goal is to create education opportunities by directly serving rural communities in Nicaragua and serving as a model and inspiration for future development efforts beyond its immediate communities.
+The goal is to create education opportunities, directly serving rural communities in Nicaragua and spurring future development efforts, beyond our immediate communities.

-The Lone Tree Institute is funded entirely by generous individuals.
-All donations are invested directly in staff, the library building, its book collection, educational programs, and the library’s day-to-day operating expenses.
+The Lone Tree Institute is entirely funded by generous individuals.
+All donations are invested directly and immediately in staff compensation, upkeep of the library building, curating its book collection, financing educational programs, and covering the library’s day-to-day operating expenses.
 As a 501(c)(3) organization, contributions are tax-deductible.

 Board of Directors

 The seven current directors include members of the Gladstone family; Nicaraguan citizens committed to sustainable development in their country; and professionals, who contribute their expertise.